Loft conversion specialists London and Hertfordshire

-Nuhous is the leading London, United Kingdom based loft conversion specialist.
-Design and build of loft conversions such as dormer loft conversion, hip to gable loft conversion, mansard loft conversion and l shaped loft conversion on terraced, semi, town houses or detached houses and in the London and outside of London.
+Nuhous is a leading London, United Kingdom based loft conversion specialist.
+Design and build of all varieties of loft conversions including dormer loft conversions, hip to gable loft conversions, mansard loft conversions and L shaped loft conversions on terraced, semi-detached, town houses or detached houses in the London area and outside of London.

-Do i need the planning permission for my Loft Conversion?
+Will planning permission be required for my Loft Conversion?

-Householder planning consent is required however if you decide to extend or alter the roof space and it exceeds the specified limits and conditions of the permitted development order for example if the new loft space will be more than 40 cubic metres on a terraced house or 50 cubic metres on a semi-detached or detached.
+Planning permission is required however if you wish to extend or alter the roof space and it exceeds the specified limits and conditions of the permitted development order for example if the new loft space will be more than 40 cubic metres on a terraced house or 50 cubic metres on a semi-detached or detached.

-This guidance is relevant to domestic houses only.
+This guidance applies to domestic houses only.
 Properties divided into flats or maisonettes or houses created through permitted development rights to change use will require full planning approval for a loft conversion, they may also require landlord/freeholder consent as well.

 Building Regulations Approval

-Building regulations approval is required to convert your loft or into an habitable part of your home.
+Building regulations approval is required to convert your loft into an habitable part of your home.

 The building inspector will want to make sure of amongst other things, the following:

-The structural strength of the new floor is sufficient to take the live and dead loads imposed by new fixtures, furniture and persons using the loftspace.
+The structural strength of the new floor is sufficient to take the live and dead loads imposed by new fixtures, furniture and people using the loftspace.

 Safely designed stairs providing access to the new loft room.

-Appropriate sound insulation is incorporated into the design for between the loft conversion and the rooms below.
+Appropriate sound insulation is incorporated into the design between the loft conversion and the rooms below.

 Upgrading of insulation to ensure a warm and energy efficient additional space within your home.